raj3shp/raj3shp.github.io/ctf-natas12.md

-# Exploiting Basic file upload vulnerability - NATAS Level 12
+# CTF Writeup: NATAS #12 Exploiting Basic file upload vulnerability

 Level 12 presents you with a simple file upload functionality.
 You can upload an image and file and view it later in /upload directory.